kararei/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all contact and trip entries in the application.
+Clears all contact and trip entries stored in the application.

 Format: `clear`

-When you execute this command, a confirmation pop-up will appear asking if you really want to clear all contacts and trips.
-Click "Yes" to proceed with clearing all data, or "No" to cancel the operation.
+Upon execution of this command, a confirmation pop-up will appear:
+* Select "OK" to confirm and proceed with clearing all data.
+* Select "Cancel" to abort and retain existing data.

-Any additional text after `clear` (e.g., `clear abc`) will be ignored, and the command will be processed as `clear`.
+Any additional text after `clear` (e.g., `clear abc`) will be ignored.
+The command will still be processed as `clear`.

 ### Deleting a contact : `deleteContact`